tnc-ca-geo/animl-ml/api/irc/README.md

 The IRC v2 classifier was trained by The Irvine Ranch Conservancy using the mewc-train v1 workflow, which trains an efficientnetv2 model architecture in Tensorflow v2.9.1 The model predicts 16 classes.

-The following instructions are for converting the .h5 Keras model to a Tensorflow Saved Model, building a Docker container to serve the model via Tensorflow Serving, deploying the container to AWS ECR, and then deploying the container as an AWS Sagemaker Serverless Inference endpoint.
+The following instructions are for converting the .h5 Keras model to a Tensorflow Saved Model, building a Docker container to serve the model via Tensorflow Serving wrapped in a FastAPI application to satisfy Sagemaker, deploying the container to AWS ECR, and then deploying the container as an AWS Sagemaker Serverless Inference endpoint.

+## Deploying to SageMaker

+Use a SageMaker Notebook instance to run the `deploy_to_sagemaker.ipynb` notebook.
+The notebook walks through creating model on SageMaker, preparing the endpoint, deploying, and testing.